mengu/turbogag/docs/TurboGag_Tutorial_Part_1.rst

 "Where do I add the models?" you wonder.
-Create a Python file called ``submission.py`` in ``turbogag/model`` directory and write the down the codes from above.
-I hear the next question that pops in your head.
+Create a Python file called ``submission.py`` in ``turbogag/model`` directory and copy the code from above.
+I hear the next question that pops into your head.
 How do I generate my models and my database?
 TurboGears extensions for paster are very rich.
 You can generate your models and databases with:

 .. code:: bash

     paster setup-app development.ini

-But that did only generate authentication related tables?
+But that only generated the authentication related tables?
 How come it didn't generate the other tables?
-It's because that we haven't imported our models from ``turbogag/model/submission.py`` to ``turbogag/model/__init__.py`` file.
+It's because we haven't imported our models from ``turbogag/model/submission.py`` to ``turbogag/model/__init__.py`` file.
 Let's do it.

 .. code:: python